mitogen-hq/mitogen/docs/api.rst

     .. method:: sudo (username=None, sudo_path=None, password=None, \**kwargs)

-        Arrange for a context to be constructed over a ``sudo`` invocation.
+        Construct a context on the local machine over a ``sudo`` invocation.
         The ``sudo`` process is started in a newly allocated pseudo-terminal, and supports typing interactive passwords.

         Accepts all parameters accepted by :py:meth:`local`, in addition to: